 I am a science writer, working as an Honorary Research Associate at LaTrobe University.
 My field of research is the memory methods used by those who depended on their memories for everything they knew: oral cultures including Australian Aboriginal, Native American, Pacific and African cultures.

 I am also venturing into the memory methods used by societies in the early stages of literacy, in particular those of European classical and medieval cultures and the extraordinary development from pictorial to the full Chinese script, read and spoken today.

 I am also a mnemonist, committing vast amounts of information to memory using the memory technologies of indigenous people.
-Given my poor natural memory, this is an exciting and surprising development from my research and will fuel my next book.
+Given my poor natural memory, this is an exciting and surprising development from my research and is the basis of my three most recent books.

 With a background in engineering, physics, mathematics, information technology and gifted education, I have spent decades in teaching.
 A full Curriculum Vitae can be found here.

 I loved my years in education.
 I loved the research involved in doing a PhD.
 And now I love having the freedom to draw on all of that and write full time.
 How lucky am I?

 Please feel free to contact me on